haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-07-20 aMSE 0.1.7 Implemented the use of incremental updates of HS scores in a jurisdiction generic manner.
+Added a meta-rule flagging system.

 - 2023-07-10 aMSE 0.1.6 Modified TasHS and aMSE so that instead of using hsargs$startCE and hsargs$endCE to define a vector of reference years when using the constantrefhcr in Tasmania, one should now use a